puppetlabs/puppet-docs/source/puppet/4.2/reference/lang_variables.markdown

 ### Assigning Multiple Variables

-Multiple variables can be assigned at once from an array or hash.
+You can assign multiple vairiables at once from an array or hash.

 #### Arrays